rudderlabs/keydb/README.md

   the cluster
 - `POST /autoScale` - Automatic scaling with retry and rollback logic
 - `POST /hashRangeMovements` - Get hash range movement information (supports snapshot creation and loading)
+- `POST /backup` - Create and/or load snapshots for all (or specific) nodes without scaling
 - `GET /lastOperation` - Get last scaling operation status

 ## Performance